ggenien/GatherFile/README.md

 # GatherFile
 gather files from a directory tree, copy and rename the files into new directory, useful for AI training photos
+I have tested it in windows.
+And it should work in linux also.

 usage: gatherfile targetDir sourceDir +filenameContain -filenameWithout